 When joining the club, you don’t just become part of a skating team, you become part of a family.
 Our rink has been given the highest praise from other clubs, parents and rink officials on just how friendly and welcoming the club is.
 You will always be able to spot our members as they have access to our branded merchandise that is really distinctive and easily identifiable at events we attend or when walking through the rinks doors.

 The club is fully affiliated to B.I.S.
 (British Ice Skating, formally known as NISA), which is our governing body for the sport.
 As part of this affiliation the club has insurance to run club events and competitions giving our members piece of mind (all documents concerning this can be found on our club website, under the documents section).
-This is great for skaters first starting out as it means if you become a member of the club you are able to partake in WISC run competitions without having to be a member of British Ice Skating (B.I.S.) formally known as N.I.S.A, which can cost in the region of £65 for the year.
+This is great for skaters first starting out as it means if you become a member of the club and you are coached at widnes, you are able to partake in WISC run competitions without having to be a member of British Ice Skating (B.I.S.) formally known as N.I.S.A, which can cost in the region of £65 for the year.
 When you do become a more advanced skater this is required to compete at national club competitions, B.I.S run competitions and to be able to take the skating levelled tests.

 As a club we are also here to make sure our skaters feel safe.
 We have dedicated club welfare officers who look out for all of our skaters and they can be approached about any issues they are facing at the rink.
 The club welfare officer either sorts issues out at local level or calls on assistance from the National Safeguarding Officer at the B.I.S. head office.
 All policies can be found on our club website under the documents section regarding this or in our WISC Handbook.
 We do advise everyone reads this document before signing up for membership as it sets out what you can expect from us as a club and what we expect from you as a skater or a parent /Guardian / Carer.